Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 ![](workflow.png)

-#### Setup VSTS and Project
+#### Setup Azure DevOps Project

-1. Create a VSTS account.
-Follow the steps here: https://docs.microsoft.com/en-us/vsts/organizations/accounts/create-account-msa-or-work-student?view=vsts
+1. Create a Azure DevOps organization/account.
+Follow the steps here: https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=vsts

-2. Create New Project in VSTS
+2. Create New Project in Azure DevOps

-    * Name your project "vsts-aks" and give it a description.
+    * Name your project "azure-devops-aks" and give it a description.
     * Leave the Version control as Git

     ![](vsts-new-project.png)